j01-b01/computer-science/README.md

 Today, I continue to apply and develop the Programming Mental model in my daily routine.
 Today, I continued learning about a developer's role working in an Agile team.
 Updated my Action Plan.
+Today, I kept on using the Programming mental model to solve problems on my daily life.